johnosbb/Artificial-intelligence/text-classification.md

 ## Glossary of NLP Terms

+- __Deep Learning__: Deep learning, in the context of Natural Language Processing (NLP), refers to a subset of machine learning techniques that involve the use of deep neural networks to understand, process, and generate human language.
+The term "deep" in deep learning refers to the presence of multiple hidden layers in a neural network.
+Deep learning models used in NLP often have many layers, which allow them to capture intricate patterns and representations in text data.
 - __Vectorizer__:  A component or tool that is used to convert raw text data into numerical vectors.
 - __Vectors__: A vector is a one-dimensional array of numbers or values.
 These are typically used to represent individual data points or features and can represent quantities like position, direction, or a list of values.
 A vector is often represented as a column matrix (n x 1) or a row matrix (1 x n), where 'n' is the number of elements in the vector.
 - __Matrix__: A matrix is a two-dimensional array of numbers or values consisting of rows and columns and is often used to represent data in a tabular format.
 - __Dense Matrix__: A dense matrix is one in which most of the elements are non-zero and explicitly stored.
 It is characterized by having a value assigned to almost every element, regardless of whether it's zero or non-zero.
 Dense matrices are memory-intensive because they store every element, even if many of them are zero.
 - __Sparse Matrix__: A sparse matrix is one in which most of the elements are zero, and only the non-zero elements are explicitly stored.
 It is characterized by having very few non-zero elements relative to the total number of elements in the matrix.
 Sparse matrices are memory-efficient because they only store non-zero elements and their positions.
-- Supervised Learning: In supervised learning, the algorithm is trained on a labeled dataset.
+- __Supervised Learning__: In supervised learning, the algorithm is trained on a labeled dataset.
 This means that for each input data point, the correct output or target is provided.
 The algorithm's objective is to learn a mapping from inputs to outputs by finding patterns and relationships in the labeled data.
+- __Unsupervised Learning__: In unsupervised learning, the algorithm is trained on an unlabeled dataset.
+The algorithm's goal is to discover hidden patterns, structures, or relationships within the data without any predefined guidance.

 ## Supervised versus Unsupervised Learning